PSA vs BGS vs CGC: Which Card Grading Company Should You Choose?

 CardGrade.io's AI-powered grading pre-screens your cards using CGI Vision AI, which analyzes 47 inspection points in 29 seconds with 92.8% accuracy.
 The system predicts grades for PSA, BGS, and CGC simultaneously, so you can compare expected outcomes across companies before you commit.

-With 3 free credits and no credit card required, CardGrade.io is the smart first step before any grading submission.
-Trusted by over 540 teams, it takes the guesswork out of choosing the right company and the right cards to submit.
+CardGrade.io is the smart first step before any grading submission: pre-screen across all three scales in under 60 seconds, then submit only the cards worth grading.
+It takes the guesswork out of choosing the right company — and the right cards — before you pay.

 CardGrade.io does not just tell you a predicted grade.
 It shows you the breakdown across centering, corners, edges, and surface, mapped to each company's standards.
 You might discover that a card would likely earn a PSA 10 but only a BGS 9.5 due to stricter centering tolerances, helping you choose PSA for that particular card.